IP Reputation API: Detect VPNs, Proxies, Tor Nodes and Bots for Any IP Address

 Integrations

-Zapier, Make, and n8n let no-code teams route high-risk IP events to Slack, PagerDuty, or Jira based on threat score thresholds without writing a single line.
+No-code routing through Zapier, Make, and n8n sends high-threat-score events to Slack, PagerDuty, or Jira based on score thresholds.

-Security operations teams integrate it into Splunk, Microsoft Sentinel, Elastic, and SOAR playbooks to automate IP blocking, escalation, and investigation workflows triggered by real-time threat classification.
+Splunk, Microsoft Sentinel, Elastic, and SOAR playbooks ingest threat_score, is_known_attacker, and is_tor as IoC fields to trigger blocking, escalation, and investigation workflows.

 button